marcosbarbero/spring-cloud-zuul-ratelimit/README.md

 ---

 Module to enable rate limit per service in Netflix Zuul.
-There are five built-in rate limit approaches:
+There are four built-in rate limit approaches:
  - Authenticated User
    - Uses the authenticated username or 'anonymous'
  - Request Origin
    - Uses the user origin request
  - URL
-   - Uses the request path of the upstream service
+   - Uses the request path of the downstream service
  - Global configuration per service:
    - This one does not validate the request Origin, Authenticated User or URI
    - To use this approach just don't set param 'type'